 over 2,500 square feet of no-till raised garden beds

 a native pollinator garden

 a 30×50 foot greenhouse

 a shipping container barn

 a chicken coop housing a flock of layers

 a dairy goat barn

 a tasting lab/kitchen

-Students learn responsibility at Paramount's farm.
-They care for dairy goats, milking them and tending to their needs daily.
+Students learn responsibility at the farm.
+They care for dairy goats, milking them and tending to their needs.
 The milk from our goats is used for onsite cheese making.
 Our cheese is sold at four different artisan markets throughout Indianapolis.
 Students gain a sense of accountability and respect for nature and animals on the farm.
 The licensed dairy operation is the basis for Paramount’s artisan cheese enterprise.

 Dairy Goat and Cheese Making Program is Sponsored by: